GeoPostcodes/technical-test/front-end/README.md

 # GeoPostcodes' frontend technical test

-Using React, preferably in Typescript, create the following pages.
+Using React, preferably in Typescript, create the following pages: landing page and data explorer.

 You will find all the necessary images in the [images](./images) folder.